Pearston: Government

 Pearston falls within the Blue Crane Route Local Municipality, which has its seat at Somerset East, and forms part of the larger Cacadu District Municipality.
 It is located in the fourth ward of the municipality, which is represented by Councillor Mncedi Mali of the African National Congress.

 Geography

 Pearston is located about 160 km north of Port Elizabeth, on the banks of the Voël River.
 It is situated at an altitude of 710 m on the Camdeboo plain.
 The Coetzeesberge, a spur of the Sneeuberge (a mountain), lie to the north, and the Groot-Bruintjieshoogte lie to the east.
-Pearston is the meeting point of two regional roads: the R63 from Graaff-Reinet to Somerset East and Cookhouse, and the R337 from Jansenville to Cradock.
+Pearston is the meeting point of two regional roads: the R63 from Graaff-Reinet to KwaNojoli and Cookhouse, and the R337 from Jansenville to Cradock.

 Demography

 According to the 2011 Census 3,435 people live in Pearston proper, and a further 1,081 live in the adjacent township of Khayanisho, giving the urban area a total population of 4,516.
 56.9% of the people described themselves as "Coloured", 39.3% as "Black African", 3.5% as "White" and 0.3% as "Indian or Asian".
 64.2% of the people spoke Afrikaans as their first language, while 35.4% spoke Xhosa and 0.4% spoke English.